Key Takeaways

 How Does SafeGraph Curate the Places Dataset Each Month?

-Each month, SafeGraph creates the Places dataset using machine learning (ML) technology, web crawling, and third-party licensing.
+Each month, SafeGraph creates the Places dataset using machine learning (ML) technology, web crawling, and third-party licensing, all detailed in SafeGraph’s Data Sourcing Process.
 More specifically, SafeGraph curates POIs by:

-The combination of all these sources results in a ready-to-use, clean, and current dataset that reflects the current state of POIs around the world.
+The combination of all these sources results in a ready-to-use, clean, and current dataset that reflects the current state of points of interest around the world.

 Each column in the Places data schema is designed to provide relevant and up-to-date information about global POIs.
 We describe each column in more detail below: